-- If the connected drive is getting proper power supply, but still not spinning up at all (This can be checked by feeling the vibration on the drive), then possibly the drive or the power adapter has failed.
+- If the connected drive is getting the proper power supply, but still not spinning up at all (This can be checked by feeling the vibration on the drive), then possibly the drive or the power adapter has failed.
 In order to resolve this, you can either replace the power adapter or take your drive to the data recovery expert.
 Additionally, you can also try to replace the drive to check the port.

 - In case the drive is spinning properly, but not recognized by your system, try to replace the data cable with a working one.
 At times, an old data cable can also create such issues because of broken inside wires, or loose connectors.
-If still you are facing the same problem, try to connect the external drive to another USB port, possibly the first one is defected.
+If still, you are facing the same problem, try to connect the external drive to another USB port, possibly the first one has defected.

 - You can also restart your system and disconnect the data cable.
 Once your system OS is fully loaded, reconnect the data cable again and let the system initialize your externally connected drive.
-If it does list the drive among all the connected storage mediums, then probably your drive partitions are corrupted or damaged, you need to re-partition or reformat the drive so that your system recognize it.
+If it does list the drive among all the connected storage mediums, then probably your drive partitions are corrupted or damaged, you need to repartition or reformat the drive so that your system recognizes it.

-Note: In case your targeted drive contain your important data, do not perform reformat before data recovery.
+Note: In case your targeted drive contains your important data, do not perform reformat before data recovery.
 To recover your crucial data from an inaccessible external drive you will need to perform data recovery operation on the drive, before performing reformat.

 - In case the drive is not listed in your disk management (it could be different for every operating system), then lastly you can try to connect the drive to another system.
 If it won’t work, then there is definitely a fault in your external drive, but if work the possibly your system hardware or drivers are faulty.
 First, you need to troubleshoot your computer or operating system related issues.

-The most important way to save your data from inaccessibility is regular backup.
+The most important way to save your data from inaccessibility is the regular backup.
 Cloud storage is the latest technology to save all the digital data in logical pools.
-There are various cloud backup services available that provide backup solution for both Windows and Mac platforms, such as Drop box, Google Drive.
+There are various cloud backup services available that provide the backup solution for both Windows and Mac platforms, such as Drop Box, Google Drive.
 And if one is not aware of Cloud Storage and is still relying on the External storage devices, which are prone to failure.
 One can follow the steps mentions in this blog to gain data or in worst case scenario look for data recovery experts.
-These are the most recommended and reliable ways to recover data from a non- detected hard drive.
+These are the most recommended and reliable ways to recover data from a non- detected the hard drive.